acbsp/bonafide.guru/en/contents.rst

 forgiveness?
 Srila Prabhupada – is *Maha-bhagavata* and each of His word – is a word of God.
 We all know that Lord has granted Him with power to fulfill this missions and words of such devotee are dictated by Lord Himself.
-In Bhagavad-gita 1-st Chapter the word Hrishikesha is used and Srila Prabhupada clearly says that Lord *directly* controls and manages the feelings of pure devotee.
+In Bhagavad-gītā 1-st Chapter the word Hrishikesha is used and Srila Prabhupada clearly says that Lord *directly* controls and manages the feelings of pure devotee.